Fangliding/warp-go/README.md

 This section is automatically generated when you register

-The `Endpoint` field only accepts the format `IP:port`.
+`Endpoint` field only accepts the format `IP:port`.
 Domain names are not supported

-The `Endpoint6` field is invalid, for informational purposes only
+`Endpoint6` field is invalid, for informational purposes only

-The `KeepAlive` field is the `PersistentKeepalive` field of WireGuard, used to keep the UDP session active after NAT, unit: seconds
+`KeepAlive` field is the `PersistentKeepalive` field of WireGuard, used to keep the UDP session active after NAT

-The `AllowedIPs` field is used to automatically add the routing table after the connection is successful.
+`AllowedIPs` field is used to automatically add the routing table after the connection is successful.
 The default generated configuration does not have this option.
 You can automatically add the routing table with the PostUPJ script, or you can use this field (due to the parser problem of `go-ini` does not support Multiple lines of `AllowedIPs` use `,` to separate multiple CIDR entries)

 ```
 [Peer]